Stevie McCrorie

-Stevie McCrorie (born 23 March 1985) is a Scottish singer-songwriter.
-He is best known as a firefighter who won the fourth series of the BBC television singing competition The Voice UK in 2015, where he auditioned with Kodaline's "All I Want", with all four coaches turning their chairs for him.
+Stevie McCrorie (born 23 March 1985) is a Scottish singer-songwriter, best known as the winner of the fourth series of the BBC television singing competition The Voice UK in 2015.
+He auditioned with Kodaline's "All I Want", with all four coaches turning their chairs for him.
 His debut single, "Lost Stars", was released the day following his win, peaking at number one on the Scottish Singles Chart and number six on the UK Singles Chart.
-After winning The Voice, he performed at T in The Park in 2015.

-In January 2016, McCrorie released his second album, Big World which reached number four on the Scottish Albums Chart and number thirty-five on the UK Albums Chart.
-McCrorie and his record label parted company soon thereafter and McCrorie resumed his former career as a firefighter whilst still touring and releasing music as an independent artist.
+In November 2015, he released "My Heart Never Lies" as the lead single from his second album, and first major label album, Big World, which reached number four on the Scottish Albums Chart and number thirty-five on the UK Albums Chart.
+McCrorie and his record label parted company soon thereafter.
 As of 2019, McCrorie is the most successful artist to emerge victorious from The Voice UK.
 His winners single, "Lost Stars" is currently the highest charting and best-selling single in the United Kingdom from a The Voice UK winner, charting at number six on the UK Singles Chart and selling 62,000 copies.

-Early life
+Background

 Stevie McCrorie was born in Stirling and spent his formative years in Denny, Falkirk.
-He was educated at St Modan's High School, Stirling.

-Before winning The Voice UK, he was a firefighter of the Scottish Fire and Rescue Service in 2015 and was nicknamed "The Hero" during the competition.
+He attended St Modan's High School, Stirling.
+When entering The Voice UK in 2015 he was a firefighter of the Scottish Fire and Rescue Service.

 Career

-2010–15: These Old Traditions

-McCrorie started his singing and recording career with the band 'Scruffy Kid' which led to gaining second place in the Scottish Schools battle of the bands.
-He was then in bands such as 'Feelings Pass', 'The Goodnight Story', 'CITY' and 'Voom Club' before refining the band name to Stevie and the Moon, releasing the double A-side single, "Wolves and Rainbows" and later releasing These Old Traditions in 2010.
-Stevie and the Moon disbanded a day after one final show at Falkirks 20 Rocks on 16 June 2013.
-Before the final show, McCrorie enjoyed success playing T in the Park festival 2010, Wickerman festival, BBC introducing and Radio 1 live lounge performances and interviews with BBC Radio 1's Jo Whiley.